IAmMoltony/ds-craft/README.md

 ## How to build

 If you just want to compile, use `make`.
 To make and then run, use `make build run` (but you need to modify the emulator in the makefile).
-To recompile, use `make clean build` and if you want to recompile and runb use `make clean build run`.
+To recompile, use `make clean build` and if you want to recompile and run use `make clean build run`.

 ## Credits